Improved device-independent randomness expansion rates using two sided randomness: Introduction

 In a DIRE protocol, randomly chosen inputs are made to two separated devices in such a way that each device cannot learn the input chosen by the other.
 We use $X$ and $Y$ to label the inputs and $A$ and $B$ to label the outputs, and consider an adversary with side information $E$.
 This side information could be quantum, i.e., the general strategy has an adversary hold the $E$ part of a state $\rho_{A'B'E}$ where the $A'$ and $B'$ systems are held by the devices.
 Each input $X$ to the first device corresponds to a measurement on $A'$ giving outcome $A$ and, analogously, for each input $Y$ to the other device there is a corresponding measurement on $B'$ with outcome $B$.
 There are two quantities of interest, both of which depend on the post-measurement state: the first is the score in some non-local game, which is a function of the conditional distribution $p_{AB|XY}$; the second is the von Neumann entropy of either one or both of the outputs.
 More precisely, we want to express the minimum von Neumann entropy as a function of the score.
 In this work we study six such von Neumann entropies: $H(AB|X=0,Y=0,E)$, $H(AB|XYE)$, $H(AB|E)$, $H(A|X=0,Y=0,E)$, $H(A|XYE)$ and $H(A|E)$\footnote{In the one sided cases, conditioning on $Y$ is irrelevant, but we keep this for notational symmetry.}.

 The difficulty in bounding these stems from the fact that a priori there is no upper bound on the dimension of the systems $A'$, $B'$ and $E$ that need to be considered.
 For instance, for some Bell inequalities it is known that the maximum quantum violation cannot be achieved if $A'$ and $B'$ are finite dimensional~\cite{Slofstra}, and there is evidence that this is true even in the case where $X$ and $Y$ are binary and where $A$ and $B$ have three possible values~\cite{PV}.
 However, in the case where $A$, $B$, $X$ and $Y$ are all binary, Jordan's lemma~\cite{Jordan} implies that there is no loss in generality in considering a convex combination of strategies in which $A'$ and $B'$ are two-dimensional.
 This observation was used to give a tight analytic lower bound on $H(A|X=0,Y=0,E)$ in terms of the CHSH score~\cite{PABGMS} and is also crucial for the present work.
 This analytic bound was also extended to a family of CHSH-like inequalities in~\cite{WAP}.
-In cases where such simplifications do not hold, we are limited to lower bounding the single-round von Neumann entropy instead.
-For instance, it can be bounded using the single-round min entropy, which can be optimized at a particular level of the semi-definite hierarchy~\cite{NPA2}.
+As well as Jordan's lemma, such bounds rely on a series of additional simplifications.
+In cases where such simplifications do not hold, alternative ways to lower bound the single-round von Neumann entropy are needed.
+One way is to bound it using the single-round min entropy, which can be optimized at a particular level of the semi-definite hierarchy~\cite{NPA2}.
 Although this method can generate numerically certified lower bounds for arbitrary protocols~\cite{BRC}, there is a significant loss in tightness when moving to the single-round min entropy.
-More recent methods give tighter computational bounds on the von Neumann entropy~\cite{SBVTRS,BFF}.
-Forming more direct and tighter bounds is a key open problem in the field of device-independence and would go along way towards making device independent quantum key distribution (DIQKD) experimentally implementable.
+More recent methods give tighter computational bounds on the von Neumann entropy~\cite{SBVTRS,BFF,BFF2022}.
+Forming more direct and tighter bounds is a key open problem in the field of device-independence and useful for increasing the practicality of device-independent tasks.